 Styles of cheese-making differ significantly throughout the world.
 Although every cheese is made with the same four ingredients, flavor and appearance vary depending on the milk used.

 Certain cheeses also include a “secret ingredient”— mold!
-Strains of harmless, edible mold impact taste and texture, as in the case of penicillium roqueforti, a species of mold that creates the blue veins in Roquefort and other blue cheeses.
+Strains of harmless mold, that you can eat, impact taste and texture, as in the case of penicillium roqueforti, a species of mold that creates the blue veins in Roquefort and other blue cheeses.
 Mold can be added to milk in powdered form during the cheese-making process, or a cheese-maker may expose the milk to ambient mold (ones that naturally live in the air) in a cheese cave.

 Types of milk